No Result

 The big hiatus has diverted money to sectors that are still operating near full capacity.
 About 35% of food spending is at stake again if consumers start eating more at home and experiment with new shopping channels.

-In Amazon's first quarter, the net sales of its online stores grew by 24% from the previous year.
-In March they grew at a rate of around 40%.
+In Amazon's first quarter, net sales from its online stores grew 24% from a year earlier.
+In March they grew at a rate of about 40%.

-Before the pandemic, groceries sold online represented less than 5% of those sold in the United States.
+Before the pandemic, groceries sold online accounted for less than 5% of groceries sold in the United States.
 They are now exactly doubled.
 In less than 9 months.
 This share is expected to exceed 10% this year.

 Will it always be like this?